 New Account Opening AKA “Time in File”

-Another factor that impacts your credit score are new account openings.
+Another factor that impacts your credit scores are new account openings.
 If your application is approved, you’ll receive a new credit card and the card issuer will report the new account opening in your credit report.

 Your length of credit history accounts for fifteen percent of your total score.
 This category looks at the date each of your credit accounts were opened to determine the age of each account individually, and the average age of your accounts in aggregate.
-Generally speaking, you may see a slight drop in your credit score when you open a new account, but as with the inquiry, the impact is typically minor.
+Generally speaking, you may see a slight drop in your credit scores when you open a new account, but as with the inquiry, the impact is typically minor.

 Credit Card Balances and Revolving Utilization